geoioannou/BAEMNet/README.md

 ## Example

-You can run the `BAEMNet_example.ipynb` to test and experiment with the BAEMNet archtecture and extract attributions along with the Captum library.
+You can run the `BAEMNet_example.ipynb` to test and experiment with the BAEMNet architecture and extract attributions along with the Captum library.